amitchell05/100-days-of-code/log.md

 ### Day 71: November 1, 2020

-**Today's Progress: Day 71.
+**Today's Progress**: Day 71.
 I received positive feedback on my first solution submission on Frontend Mentors website!
 I'm grateful to the fellow developers in the Slack community who helped me refactor my code.
 I hope I continue to improve my understanding of CSS with more practice.

 **Thoughts**: I completed the second revised HTML section of Colt Steele's Web Developer Bootcamp on Udemy.
 I'm understanding how I can use semantic  HTML to make websites more organized, meaningful, and accessible.